D-Groenewegen/mirador-awesome/README.md

      - [Image Tools](https://github.com/ProjectMirador/mirador-image-tools) (M3)
      - [Share Plugin](https://github.com/ProjectMirador/mirador-share-plugin) (M3)
      - [See also the plugin demos](https://github.com/ProjectMirador/mirador-plugin-demos) (M3)
-- [BSB Mirador Plugins](https://github.com/dbmdz/mirador-plugins) (M2 and M3) - A repository of Mirador plugins maintained by the Bavarian State Library, including
+- [BSB Mirador Plugins](https://github.com/dbmdz/mirador-plugins) (M2) - A repository of Mirador plugins maintained by the Bavarian State Library, including
     - CanvasLink - Lets you get a link to currently shown canvas
     - ImageCropper - Adds an overlay to the canvas for retrieving the image url for the selected area
     - PhysicalRuler - Adds a ruler with metric or imperial units